 Updated July 9, 2019

-On June 18, 2019 , Adobe Analytics will make Report Total calculations consistent across all dimensions and metrics.
-This will result in a change to the totals for some reports (typically, Prop or Customer Attributes reports).
+On June 18, 2019 , Adobe Analytics made Report Total calculations consistent across all dimensions and metrics.
+This resulted in a change to the totals for some reports (typically, Prop or Customer Attributes reports).
 Prior to this change, some Report Totals inconsistently included or excluded the Unspecified line item in the total, regardless of whether Unspecified appeared in the report.

 As of June 18, 2019, Unspecified will always appear in the report total, even if it does not appear as a line item in the report.
 Additionally, segments using exists or does not exist logic may see different results for some dimensions after this change, specifically dimensions where Unspecified has a special name such as the "Typed/Bookmarked" line item for Referrer Type dimension or the "Other" line item for the Device Type dimension.
 This change will affect Analysis Workspace, Reports & Analytics, Ad Hoc Analysis, Report Builder, and the Reporting API.

 Update to CSV downloads from Analysis Workspace

 April 10, 2019

 Starting on April 11, 2019, several changes were made to CSV downloads (and #) from Analysis Workspace to remove formatting from exported data.